Shuunen/what-now/README.md

 ## TODO

-- [ ] reactivate theses rules :
+- [ ] reactivate this lint rule : no-param-reassign
-  - regexp/no-super-linear-move
-  - security/detect-unsafe-regex
-  - unicorn/no-unsafe-regex
-  - regexp/prefer-named-capture-group
-  - prefer-named-capture-group
-  - no-param-reassign
-  - max-statements
 - [ ] try to use reefjs.com on this project

 ## Benchmarks